Homeowners who have had their houses damaged in a fire often want to repair the damage and keep living there.

-A big part of selling your fire-damaged house is going to be repairing the damage it sustained in the fire.
+A big part of selling your fire-damaged house will be repairing the damage it sustained in the fire.

 To do this, you are going to need a highly qualified contractor.
-So a big part of your plan should be finding the best contractor in your area.
+So, a big part of your plan should be finding the best contractor

 You want to find someone who you mesh well with.
 After all, this person (and his crew) could be in your house for a significant amount of time.

-If you plan to live there while some or all of the repairs or done you are going to need to get along well with him or her.
+If you plan to live there while some or all of the repairs or done, you will need to get along well with him or her.